Updated: Aug 13

 Once issued Letters of Administration, the petitioner becomes the administrator and is given the power to collect your assets and then distribute them as described above — all while the Probate Court is watching.

-If you need assistance with the probate process for the estate of someone who died in Georgia without a will, Stone & Sullivan, LLC can help.
+If you need assistance with the probate process for the estate of someone who died in Georgia without a will, The Sullivan Law Firm can help.
 Please call or email us today to schedule an initial consultation.

 How do You Avoid Intestacy?